 Our role

-Our research priorities are:
+Our research priorities were:

 - Improving our understanding of past and current climate